Exfoliate Your Skin

 Using suction and gentle abrasion, microdermabrasion buffs away dead skin cells to improve your complexion.
 The results are comparable to a light chemical peel.
-This treatment is very popular because it is simple, there’s no downtime, and it has a low risk of side effects.
+This treatment is very popular because it is simple and there’s no downtime.
+It has a low risk of side effects.
 Plastic surgeons recommend microdermabrasion for patients who exhibit conditions such as:

 Imagine a very fine sand blaster and you'll get a picture of how microdermabrasion works.
 It uses microparticles, or a diamond-tipped wand, to slough off the top layer (epidermis) of your skin and stimulate new skin growth.
 This technique also helps to thicken your collagen, which results in smoother and younger looking skin.
-There is almost no discomfort in microdermabrasion, meaning you won't need a topical or local anesthetic and there is no recovery or downtime.
+There is almost no discomfort in microdermabrasion, meaning you won't need a topical or local anesthetic.
+There is no recovery or downtime.

 Microdermabrasion Risks, Recovery & Special Considerations

 Any discomfort experienced as part of microdermabrasion is usually short-lived.
 This can include redness and swelling, which should subside within a few hours.
-Later, you can expect the skin to be flaky and dry for several days.
+You can expect the skin to be flaky and dry for several days.

 Additional risks from microdermabrasion include the following:

 Schedule your consultation today